WebReflection/prototypal/README.md

   * Kindle Fire Silk 3 or greater
   * Windows Phone 7 (IE9 Mobile) or greater
   * BlackBerry 10 or greater
-  * Nokia Asha 11 or greater
+  * Nokia Xpress on WP and Asha 11 or greater
   * FirefoxOS 1.0 or greater
   * Desktop IE9, Chrome, Opera, Safari, Midori, others
   * UC Browser